Lorentz group theory and polarization of the light

 \begin{quotation}

-Matrix form of Maxwell electrodynamics in media in the Riemann -- Silberstein -- Majorana -- Oppenheimer approach requires two sets of commuting $4 \times 4$ matrices, $\alpha^{b}$ and $\beta^{b}$ -- simple and symmetrical realization of which is given.
-These matrices are used as a tool to construct parametrization of all $4 \times 4$ matrices, which in turn are considered in the context of polarization optics as Mueller matrices; a subset of them consists of a group isomorphic to Special Relativity Lorentz group $ L^{\uparrow}_{+-}$.

-In the paper a factorized technique of working with the Lorentz, which closely related to studies of Einstein and Mayer \cite{Einstein-Mayer(1), Einstein-Mayer(2), Einstein-Mayer(3)} on semi-vectors, and to the systematic construction of the Lorentz group theory on this base given by Fedorov \cite{Fedorov-1980}, and also closely related to quaternionic approach \cite{Berezin-Kurochkin-Tolkachev-1989, 2005-Gsponer-Hurni(1), 2005-Gsponer-Hurni(2)}, is used.
-This technique is specified for looking at the problems of light polarization optics in the frames of vector Stokes-Mueller and spinor Jones formalism.
-Translation to isotropic formalism by Newman and Penrose is described.
+Some facts of the theory of the Lorentz group are specified for looking at the problems of light polarization optics in the frames of vector Stokes-Mueller and spinor Jones formalism.
+In view of great differences between properties of isotropic and time-like vectors in Special Relativity we should expect principal differences in describing completely polarized and partly polarized light.
+In particular, substantial differences are revealed when turning to spinor techniques in the context of the polarized light.

-Some unsolved problems are discussed.
 Because Jones complex formalism has close relation to spinor objects of the Lorentz group, within the field of the light polarization we could have physical realizations on the optical desk of some subtle topological distinctions between orthogonal $L_{+}^{\uparrow} = SO_{0}(3.1)$ and spinor $SL(2.C)$ groups.
-These topological differences of the groups find their corollaries in the problem of the so-called spinor structure of physical space-time -- the problem was extensively discussed in the literature.
+These topological differences of the groups find their corollaries in the problem of the so-called spinor structure of physical space-time, some new points are considered.

 \end{quotation}